+Mardi Himal Trek offers you an exciting ridge-line trekking adventure across a pristine and untouched Himalayan trail.
 Mardi Trek is a short and inspiring trek that takes you to one of the least explored trails in Annapurna Region.
 Within five days of trekking you reach Mardi Base Camp, close to the forked summit of Machhapuchhre (Fishtail Peak).
-Filled with stunning close up-views of Mardi Himal, Annapurna South, Hiunchuli, Machhapuchhre and Dhaulagiri, Mardi Trek is a must-do trek for those looking for a short and authentic Himalayan experience off-the-beaten path.
+Filled with stunning close up-views of Mardi Himal, Annapurna South, Hiunchuli, Machhapuchhre and Dhaulagiri, Mardi Himal Trek is a must-do trek for those looking for a short and authentic Himalayan experience off-the-beaten path.
 Opened recently, the Mardi Himal Trek route is quite new and less crowded than the popular Annapurna Base Camp and Everest Base Camp trails.

-The trek involves walking on a narrow ridge line, surrounded by awesome views of the Annapurna Massif and green valleys.
+Mardi Himal Trek involves walking on a narrow ridge line, surrounded by awesome views of the Annapurna Massif and green valleys.
 The unhindered and exposed views of the frozen mountains and valleys offer ample opportunities for budding as well as professional photographers and filmmakers to capture dramatic mountain shots.
-This trek is highly recommended for both novice and experienced trekkers looking for a easy and short trek in annapurna region.
+Mardi Himal Trek is highly recommended for both novice and experienced trekkers looking for a easy and short trek in annapurna region.
 This is a teahouse trek where you will be stopping for food and rest at teahouses run by locals.
 Our experienced local guide will offer cultural insights and will help you reach your goal safely.
-As the Mardi Himal trail lies between ABC and Ghorepani-Poon Hill, this trek can be an extension of either Annapurna Base Camp Trek or Poon Hill trek.
+As the Mardi Himal trail lies between ABC and Ghorepani Poon Hill, this trek can be an extension of either Annapurna Base Camp Trek-11 days or Ghorepani Poon Hill trek-7 days.
+If you want a more challenging option you can ccomplete the Annapurna Circuit - 16 days.
+If you want to try out a new route then, anotther off-the-beaten path option is Khopra Ridge Trek-10 days.

 Our representative will welcome you at the airport and drive you to your hotel.
 He will help you check in.
 Later in the day, there will be a trip briefing where your guide will brief you about the route, condition of the trail and some dos and don’ts while trekking.